Biblical sites near an ancient crossings of the Jordan river at Tell Abu Sus and Tell Sakut.

 Location:

 Tell Abu Sus and Tell Sakut are located near the river crossings thru the fords along the Jordan river.
-The spring of Ein Sakut, the main source of water during the antiquities in this area, is accessible by a road from highway #90 (Beit Shean to Jericho).
+The spring of Ein Sakut, the main source of water during the antiquity in this area, is accessible by a road from highway #90 (Beit Shean to Jericho).

 Tell Abu Sus is 244m below sea level – rises 50m above the river.
 Tel Sukkot is 216m below sea level, just 10m above its surroundings.